chat21/ios-sdk/README.md

 * Offline messages' history
 * Received receipts
 * Presence Manager with online/offline and inactivity period indicator
-* Signup/Login with email and password / other
+* Signup/Login with email and password and other auth methods
 * Synchronized contacts (with offline search and selection)
 * Extension points